KQCK: History

 On January 4, 2009, a contract conflict between Equity and Luken Communications (which had acquired RTN in June 2008) resulted in many RTN affiliates losing the network's programming.
-As a result, Luken moved RTN's operations to its headquarters in Chattanooga, Tennessee, and dropped its programming from all Equity-owned affiliates, including KQCK, effective immediately.
+As a result, Luken moved RTN's operations to its headquarters in Chattanooga, Tennessee, and dropped its programming from all Equity-owned affiliates, including KQCK and KQDK, effective immediately.
 RTN would eventually sign a deal to affiliate with Sterling-based KCDO-TV (channel 3) that May.
-KQCK subsequently switched to AMGTV, and then later to @SportsTV.
+KQCK subsequently switched to AMGTV in March 2009, and then to @SportsTV in October.

-On April 16, 2009, KQCK, along with two other television stations, were purchased at auction by Valley Bank for $7 million.
-Valley Bank, in turn, filed to sell KQCK and Aurora, Colorado repeater KQDK-CA to an ownership group connected to Fusion Communications on September 9.
-ABC programming remained on KQCK-DT2 and channel 40, by then renamed KDEV-LP, until 2009, when KTWO began simulcasting its programming over the second digital subchannel of KLWY (channel 27).
-KQCK and KDEV-LP eventually parted ways; the latter station eventually switched to MyNetworkTV and then Me-TV before shutting down in 2012.
+On April 16, 2009, KQCK and KQDK, along with two other television stations, were purchased at auction by Valley Bank for $7 million.
+Valley Bank, in turn, filed to sell the stations to an ownership group connected to Fusion Communications on September 9.
+ABC programming remained on KQCK-DT2 and channel 40, by then renamed KDEV-LP, until 2009, when KTWO-TV began simulcasting its programming over the second digital subchannel of KLWY (channel 27).
+KQCK and KDEV-LP eventually parted ways; the latter station eventually switched to MyNetworkTV and then MeTV before shutting down in 2012.

-In January 2010, KQCK joined the Spanish language network VasalloVision.
+In January 2010, KQCK and KQDK joined the Spanish language network VasalloVision.
 KQCK was acquired by Casa Media Partners in April 2012.
-The station subsequently switched its affiliation to MundoFox on August 13, 2012; in late 2014, KQCK dropped MundoFox for the Christian Television Network.
+The station subsequently switched its affiliation to MundoFox on August 13, 2012.
+Concurrent with the launch of KQDK's digital signal, on February 12, 2013, the station modified its call sign to KQDK-CD.
+In late 2014, KQCK and KQDK dropped MundoFox for the Christian Television Network.
 Casa Media Partners filed for Chapter 11 bankruptcy on April 14, 2015.
-On January 9, 2017, CTN's parent company, the Christian Television Corporation, agreed to purchase KQCK outright; the sale was completed on June 30, 2017.
+On January 9, 2017, CTN's parent company, the Christian Television Corporation, agreed to purchase KQCK outright; on April 12 of that year, it agreed to also acquire KQDK-CD.
+The sale was completed on June 30, 2017.

+Sometime in 2019, KQDK-CD's city of license was moved from Aurora, Colorado, to Denver.